SharpSync/docs/datasources/authentication/markdown/oauth.md

 ```

-A result of `invalid_grant` means that the token has expired.
+A result of `invalid_grant` means that:
+* The code you received in the initial /GET request has expired or is incorrect.
 You will need to re-authenticate to get a new token.
+OR
+* The scopes you've used are incorrect or not matching with the scopes used when performing the initial /GET request in the browser

 The error message returns a 400 Bad request with a body similar to:
 ```json